omkarjoshi9/pictagram/DEPLOYMENT.md

 ## Deployment Steps

+### 1. Database Setup

+1. Create a PostgreSQL database on Neon or another provider
    - For Neon, follow their [quickstart guide](https://neon.tech/docs/get-started-with-neon/quickstart)
    - Create a database named `pictagram` (or your preferred name)
    - Get your connection string and credentials